Arpan-Dey-Web/Event-management-project/README.md

 ✅Aos animation ⏯️

 ✅Forget Password
 Make your forgot password feature functional.
-Clicking "forget password" redirects the user to the forget password page, containing a form with an email field and a reset password button.
+Clicking "forget password" redirects the user to the forget password page, containing a form with an email field and a reset password button.⏯️
 Suppose a user enters an email address on the login page.
-Show the email also in the forget password form.
-On clicking the reset button.
+Show the email also in the forget password form. ⏯️ On clicking the reset button.
 Redirect the user to Gmail.

 <!--